js1972/KnowlegeRepository/hcp/readme.md

 2. [How To Use A Servlet As Your Main Web Page](http://wiki.metawerx.net/wiki/HowToUseAServletAsYourMainWebPage)
 3. install new software with url:  https://tools.hana.ondemand.com/neon
 4. [My test application url](https://helloworldi042416trial.hanatrial.ondemand.com/JerryTest/)
+After I changed it to Maven project on 2017-05-07, [new url](https://helloworldi042416trial.hanatrial.ondemand.com/jerrytest/)

 # blogs